librenms/librenms/doc/Support/Discovery Support.md

--h new                                       Poll all devices that have not had a discovery run before --os <os_name>                               Poll devices only with specified operating system --type <type>                                Poll devices only with specified type -i <instances> -n <number>                   Poll as instance <number> of <instances>
+-h new                                       Poll all devices that have not had a discovery run before --os <os_name>                               Poll devices only with specified operating system --type <type>                                Poll devices only with specified type --device-groups <group name/s>               Poll only devices having at least one of given device groups
+                                             Separate multiple groups by comma -i <instances> -n <number>                   Poll as instance <number> of <instances>
                                              Instances start at 0.
 0-3 for -n 4